 According to the FSSAI food licensing & registration system guidelines, personal hygiene must also be maintained among the staff members.

-- Food production personnel should be properly dressed in clean protective clothing, hair covering, footwear, gloves, facial mask etc.
+- Food production personnel should be appropriately dressed in clean protective clothing, hair covering, footwear, gloves, facial mask, etc.

 - Food production personnel should use disinfection and handwashing facilities whenever they enter or re-enter food processing areas and hand washing facilities to be equipped with the non-hand operated taps, liquid soaps, and disposable paper towels and covered waste bins.